joecockman/The_Unknown_Lands/README.md

 If your pc has winget installed this will install Git.
 If not Git can be downloaded from [this link](https://git-scm.com/downloads/win).

 ## Step 2: Navigate to Desired Download Folder.
-In your terminal / command prompt, navigate to the folder you would like to download to using the cd command:
+In your terminal / command prompt, the next step is to navigate to the folder that you would like to download the game into.
+To do this you can use the following cd command.
+For example, if you want to download the game to your desktop, you can use the example below.
+Remember to replace 'name' with your own name.

 Mac example:
 ```